Anxious Patients at the Dentist: Structured and Medical Care

 Each indication is evaluated individually, taking into account patient comfort and medical requirements.

-For some anxious patients, conscious sedation by nitrous oxide inhalation may be offered when indicated.
+For some anxious patients, conscious sedation by inhalation of nitrous oxide may be offered when indicated.
+This technique helps reduce anxiety during treatment, provides a feeling of relaxation while remaining conscious, and improves tolerance of dental procedures.

 Clear Medical Indications and Acknowledged Limitations